microsoft/pylance-release/TROUBLESHOOTING.md

 "python.analysis.nodeExecutable": "<path to node.js exe>"
 ```

+For those using vscode-server remotely, you can increase the memory limit by setting the `NODE_OPTIONS` environment variable in your shell configuration.

+On Linux or Mac, add `export NODE_OPTIONS="--max-old-space-size=8192"` to either your `.xxx_profile` or `.xxxrc` file.
+On Windows, add `set NODE_OPTIONS=--max-old-space-size=8192` to your system environment variables.

+For more details, visit [--max-old-space-size](https://nodejs.org/api/cli.html#--max-old-space-sizesize-in-megabytes)

+To minimize memory usage by Pylance, exclude unneeded `*.py` files using `python.analysis.exclude`.
+For instance, you can add `"python.analysis.exclude": ["**/testFiles/*.py"]` to your `.vscode/settings.json`.

+For environments with multiple root workspaces, place the `.vscode/settings.json` in the root directory of each workspace instead of using `settings` section in a `*.code-workspace` file.

 For remote case where you are using `vscode-server`, another way to increate memory threshold allowed for vscode-server is adding `NODE-OPTIONS` on the shell your `vscode-server` run.

 For linux/mac, one can put `export NODE_OPTIONS="--max-old-space-size=8192"` in one of your shell's `.xxx_profile` or `.xxxrc` file or for windows, you can put `set NODE_OPTIONS=--max-old-space-size=8192` in system environment.